BRONZE WORKS BY VALSUANI. Claude Valsuani Foundry.

 II – 1) Demeurisse-Sokolowski – 1974-1977

-Then, no later than 1974, the business was sold to Anne Demeurisse, daughter of the sole heir of sculptor Pompon, who entrusted management to her husband Jacques Sokolowski, an insurance broker by profession whose ambitions came at a bad time during a recession.
-The company incurred heavy losses, some practices caused hostility from the profession, and it was declared bankrupt in 1977.
+Then, no later than 1974, the business was sold to Anne Demeurisse, daughter of the sole heir of sculptor Pompon, who entrusted its management to her husband Jacques Sokolowski, an insurance broker by training.
+Unfortunately, his ambitions arrived at the wrong time during a recession.
+The company suffered heavy losses, some of its practices attracted hostility from the profession, and in 1977 it was declared bankrupt.

-In 1977, the business was taken over by sculptor Olivier Brice (known for creating Bokassa's throne!), who served as manager from 1977 to 1980.
-Then part of the team left the foundry to participate in the creation of a new foundry named:
+In 1977, the business was taken over by the sculptor Olivier Brice (famous for creating Bokassa's throne!) who managed it from 1977 to 1980.
+Part of the team then left the foundry to participate in the creation of a new foundry called:

-In 1977, Jean Lebel, former project manager at the Claude Valsuani foundry on rue des Plantes, partnered with Taube to create the "Taube-Lebel Foundry" in La Plaine-Saint-Denis.
-The technical team was led by D. Jolivot and J. Rosini, former Valsuani foundry workers since 1974.
+In 1977 Jean Lebel, former project manager at the Claude Valsuani foundry on rue des Plantes, partnered with Taube to create the "Taube-Lebel Foundry" in La Plaine-Saint-Denis.
+The technical team was led by D. Jolivot and J. Rosini, former employees of the Valsuani foundry since 1974.

 Jean Lebel left the company around 1981.

-Mark : .
-WAX . / TAUBE / (tree in the center) / PARIS / LOST
+Mark: .
+WAX . / TAUBE / (a tree in the center) / PARIS / LOST

 Only Lebel's name was removed from the mark.